-Since Microsoft® Word® (MS Word, Word) is widely used in industry, and we are using Microsoft® Windows®, we will focus on Word going forward.
+Since Microsoft® Word® (MS Word, Word) is widely used in industry, and many of us are using Microsoft® Windows® at the school level, we will focus on Word going forward.
 There are many similarities across word processing software, so the skills we are learning can be translated to other software and apps.
-The following Try Me activities are designed to be completed using the downloaded version of Microsoft Word in Office 365 on a PC with Windows 10 or higher.
+The following Try Me activities are designed to be completed using the full downloaded version of Microsoft Word in Office 365 on a PC with Windows 10 or higher (or on a Mac).
 While MS Office Online is a great free app, it won't provide all the support and built-in options the full version does.